borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   and also updates both from the filesystem.
 The files cache can be rebuilt by reading the latest archive in the series from the repository.
 - Improve acl_get/acl_set error handling, refactor ACL code
+- Linux ACLs: use acl_to_any_text to avoid libacl name lookups - this can be a major speedup when source files have ACLs and user/group name lookup is slow, like e.g. on network shares.
+- export-tar/import-tar: added support for POSIX ACLs (PAX format)
+- NetBSD: added xattr support
 - crypto: use a one-step KDF for session keys
 - use setup.py less; use pip, build, and make.py
 - using the platformdirs Python package to determine locations for configs and